All Episodes

 I'll be very frank with you.

-Yeah, this that's that's he's exactly right.
+Yeah, he's exactly right.

-No, Brian, it's elitism is well, the elites this country do align on the basis of their superior, they think education, but it is all about superiority.
+No, Brian, it's elitism is well, the elites this country do align on the basis of their superior, they think, education.

-It's it's all elitism is all about condescension.
+Elitism is all about condescension.

 I mean, some of them are teachers.

-You want to talk about whether elitism has anything to do with what you earn.
+You want to talk about whether elitism has anything to do with what you earn?

 Elites are all over the damn place.